LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 .. note::
 	In order for this process to work all running ArcMap sessions must be closed.
 The tool will not install or install incorrectly if there are copies of ArcMap running.

-2. Another way to install the tool is from within ArcMap:
-	- Firstly, open the Add-In Manager through the Customize menu (:numref:`figOpenAddInManager`).
-	- If the Data Searches Tool is not shown, use the Options tab to add the folder where the tool is kept (:numref:`figAddInOptions`).
-The security options should be set to the lowest setting as the tool is not digitally signed.
-	- Once the tool shows in the Add-In Manager (:numref:`figAddInManager`), it is available to add to the ArcGIS interface as a button.

 .. _figInstallTool:

 .. figure:: figures/AddInInstall.png